Project Status: Open to the Public

-Proposed in 2012, the Ashokan Rail Trail (“ART”) will create a world-class public recreational trail running 11.5 miles along the northern edge of the Ashokan Reservoir between Basin Road in West Hurley and Route 28A in Boiceville.
-The ART will be 10 to 12 feet in width and surfaced with a compacted crushed stone surface that is accessible for persons with disabilities and limited mobility.
-Once completed, the ART will be open to the public dawn-to-dusk, year-round for non-motorized uses, including hiking, bicycling, running, nature observation, cross-country skiing, and snowshoeing.
-The ART will provide the first public access to the incredibly scenic northern shores of the Ashokan Reservoir without a special DEP permit in more than a century.
-The ART will also be a key component of a developing interconnected rail trail system linking the Walkway Over the Hudson to the Catskill Park.
+Proposed in 2012 by Ulster County, the Ashokan Rail Trail (“ART”) was designed to create a world-class public recreational trail running 11.5 miles along the northern edge of the Ashokan Reservoir between Basin Road in West Hurley and Route 28A in Boiceville.
+The ART has provided the first public access to the incredibly scenic northern shores of the Ashokan Reservoir without a special DEP permit since Ashokan Reservoir was constructed more than a century ago.
+The ART is also a key component of eventually developing an interconnected rail trail system linking the Walkway Over the Hudson and Empire State Trail to the Catskill Park.

-The ART will be developed on the County-owned Ulster & Delaware (“U&D”) Railroad Corridor pursuant to Ulster County Legislative Resolution No. 488 of December 2015 and in cooperation with the New York City Department of Environmental Protection (“DEP”).
-The ART segment of the U&D has not been used for train service in 40 years and was delineated for conversion to a rail trail as part of the County’s segmented “rail-with-trail” policy, which also allowed tourism rail operations in the Kingston and Mount Tremper segments of the U&D corridor.
+The ART was constructed on the County-owned Ulster & Delaware (“U&D”) Railroad Corridor, pursuant to Ulster County Legislative Resolution No. 488 of December 2015 and in cooperation with the New York City Department of Environmental Protection (“DEP”).
+The ART segment of the U&D was abandoned in 1977 and had not been used for train service in 40 years.
+This segment was delineated for conversion to a rail trail as part of the County’s segmented “rail-with-trail” policy, which also allowed tourism rail operations in the Kingston and Mount Tremper segments of the U&D corridor.